 - Open Shading Language on github

-- I have 11 facts about Open Shading Language. what would you like to know? email me and let me know how I can help.
+- Have a question about Open Shading Language not answered here?
+Email me and let me know how I can help.